swallenstein/d-shibsp/README.md

 ## Configure and start the container

 First, start the container with a shell.
-This will initialized the docker volumes
+This will initialize the persistent docker volumes

     ./dscripts/run.sh -ip bash

-The configure httpd and shibboleth (see next section).
+Then configure httpd and shibboleth (see next section).
 The default location for volumes is /var/lib/docker/volumes When configuration is completed run /start.sh in the container, or restart the container:

     ./dscripts/run.sh     # daemon mode